 Unfortunately, this is where most organisation fall down, and one or most of the following challenges apply:

 - Policies not in-line with corporate culture or day-to-day business process – Policies should be owned, and even written BY the CEO / BoD.
 Who else is responsible for the culture, direction, and future of an organisation more than them?
 Too often this is delegated to departments or individuals without the necessary authority or experience to perform the function properly.
 A document coordinator MUST be a subject matter expert;

 - Policies are undistributed, unenforced, or mis-understood – Just because you HAVE policies, or even procedures, if no-one knows where they are, what they mean, or how to measure against them, they are just pieces of paper.
-Security Awareness Training programs should start with a comprehensive look at corporate policies.
+Security Awareness Training programs should start with a comprehensive look at ‘role-relevant’ corporate policies;

-- Poor document management or lack of integration with formalised training mechanisms – Without a robust document management system, it’s very difficult to both maintain the integrity of the Policy Set, and very difficult to distribute and enforce it.
+- Poor document management or lack of integration with formalised training mechanisms – Without a robust document management system, it’s very difficult to both maintain the integrity of the Policy Set, and very difficult to distribute and enforce it; and/or

 I do not use the word ‘recommend’ lightly, but I HIGHLY recommend that before you implement ANY aspect of your security or compliance program, you get your Policy Set in place.
 At the VERY least do this in parallel with a risk assessment and business process mapping exercise.

 While most high profile breaches focus on what went wrong technically, I can almost guarantee the original failure was one of education in the most basic of all security foundations; policies, standards, and procedures.

 [If you liked this article, please share!
 Want more like it, subscribe!]